build-server-protocol/build-server-protocol/docs/bsp.md

   /** The classpath for the sbt build (including sbt jars). */ def classpath: List[Uri]

-  /** The Scala build target associated with this sbt build.
+  /** The Scala build target describing the scala
-    * It contains the scala version and the scala jars used. */ def scalaBuildTarget: ScalaBuildTarget
+   * version and scala jars used by this sbt version. */ def scalaBuildTarget: ScalaBuildTarget

+  /** An optional parent if the target has an sbt meta project. */ def parent: Option[BuildTargetIdentifier]

+  /** The build targets defined by the sbt build represented
+    * in this target.
+It can contain scala targets or sbt build
+    * targets if this target represents an sbt meta-meta build. */ def definedTargets: List[Json]
 }
 ```

-where `parent` points to the sbt metabuild of this target (if any).
+Clients can use this information to reconstruct the tree of sbt meta builds in a simple way.
+The
+`parent` information can be defined from `definedTargets` but it's provided by the server to
+simplify the data processing on the client side.

 ## Appendix